shakacode/react_on_rails/docs/home.md

 { renderedHtml: { componentHtml, customKey1, customKey2} }
 ```

-For details on using react_component_hash with react-helmet, see the docs below for the helper API and [docs/additional-reading/react-helmet.md](docs/additional-reading/react-helmet.md).
+For details on using react_component_hash with react-helmet, see [our react-helmet documentation](https://www.shakacode.com/react-on-rails/docs/additional-reading/react-helmet).

 ## Error Handling